mitch-fen/WildCo-FaceBlur/README.md

 4. In the same folder, create an "input" folder with your desired name
 * Within your "input" folder, create individual sub-folders for each of your camera trap sites/deployments.
 * Within these site specific folders, paste the MegaDetector .json file and camera trap photos corresponding to the site.
-No sub-folders within the site folders.

 5. Open up the R project (or create a new one), setting the working directory to the folder from step 3. (with everything inside)